 The purpose of this toolkit is to provide resources for community members that are interested in ensuring that all of the diverse voices in the Commonwealth of Virginia, from the largest cities to the smallest towns and rural communities, are counted in the 2020 Census.
 Data collected from the decennial census is used to determine a variety of things, such as how to distribute more than \$675 billion in federal funds to support states, counties, and local communities, how to redistrict, and how to distribute the seats in the U.S. House of Representatives.
-This toolkit contains a variety of information and resources to help guide you and your faith community's outreach and communications efforts.
-Thank you for your help - your work is vital to ensuring an accurate and complete count in the 2020 Census.
-Virginia Complete Count Commission
+This toolkit contains a variety of information and resources to help guide your communications and outreach efforts.
+Thank you for wanting to help ensure that all of the people in your community are counted.
+Virginia Complete Count Commission virginiacompletecount@governor.virginia.gov

-EMAIL virginiacompletecount@governor.virginia.gov